seanlabean/GalDNN/README.md

 # GalaxyClassification
-A neural network written in Julia to classify galaxies as spiral or elliptical using publicly available sky survey data.
+A neural network written in Python from scratch.
+Eventually would like to classify galaxies as spiral or elliptical using publicly available sky survey data.